 12.)
-Many dyslexics suffer from poor long-term memory
+Many people with dyslexia suffer from poor long-term memory

-A study, published in Dyslexia, compared performances of 60 dyslexic children to that of 65 age-matched normal readers on verbal, visual-spatial, and visual-object tasks.
-Results documented a generalized impairment of long-term memory capacities in dyslexic children and the results did not vary as a function of children’s age.
+A study, published in Dyslexia, compared the performances of 60 dyslexic children to that of 65 age-matched typical readers on verbal, visual-spatial, and visual-object tasks.
+Results documented a generalized impairment of long-term memory capacities in dyslexic children, and the results did not vary as a function of children’s age.

 13.)
 There are two main types of dyslexia

-Reading difficulties related to visual-processing weaknesses have been called surface dyslexia, visual dyslexia, and dyseidetic dyslexia, while reading delays associated with auditory-processing difficulties have been referred to as phonological dyslexia, auditory dyslexia, and dysphonetic dyslexia.
+Reading difficulties related to visual-processing weaknesses have been called surface dyslexia, dyseidetic dyslexia, and orthographic dyslexia.
+Reading delays associated with auditory-processing difficulties are referred to as phonological dyslexia and dysphonetic dyslexia.

 14.)
 Dyslexia is not tied to IQ

-Using brain imaging scans, Tanaka and colleagues (2011) found that there was no difference between the way poor readers with or without dyslexia think while reading.
+Using brain imaging scans, Tanaka and colleagues (2011) found no difference between how poor readers with or without dyslexia think while reading.
 Research results indicate that poor readers of all IQ levels showed significantly less brain activity in the six observed areas than typical readers.
-But there was no difference in the brains of the poor readers, regardless of their IQs.
+However, there was no difference in the brains of the poor readers, regardless of their IQs.

 15.)
-The dyslexic’s brain differs from the normal reader’s brain
+The dyslexic’s brain differs from the typical reader’s brain

 In a meta-analysis of functional neuroimaging studies of dyslexia, Martin et al. (2016) list studies in which differences between groups with and without dyslexia were found in specific brain regions.
 The most consistent findings concerned the left occipitotemporal cortex, which includes the so-called visual word form area (VWFA), though critical for reading (shown in yellow).
 The left inferior parietal lobule came in a close second in the meta-analysis study by Martin and colleagues (shown in red).
 This part of the brain is involved in word analysis, grapheme-to-phoneme conversion, and general phonological and semantic processing.

 16.)
 Brain differences might be a consequence and not the cause

 These brain differences are often viewed as the cause of dyslexia.
-Studies suggest that the cause-effect relationship is reversed, in other words, these brain differences are not the cause of reading difficulties, but the result.
+However, studies suggest that the cause-effect relationship is reversed.
+In other words, these brain differences are not the cause of reading difficulties but the result.